 Chemotherapy treats many types of cancer effectively.
 However, like other treatments, it often causes side effects.
 Specific side effects depend on these factors:

-Why does chemotherapy cause side effects?
+Why chemotherapy causes side effects

-Can side effects be treated?
+Managing side effects

 Also, doctors and scientists work constantly to develop drugs, drug combinations, and ways of giving treatment with fewer side effects.
 Many types of chemotherapy are easier to tolerate than they were a few years ago.

 Common side effects